 Patrick is a land use and zoning attorney who works with real estate developers and property owners to secure approvals throughout Montgomery County.
-He also serves as outside general counsel for independent schools throughout Maryland and the District of Columbia.
+He also serves as outside general counsel for independent schools throughout Maryland, the District of Columbia and Virginia.

 Having grown up in the area, Patrick’s roots run deep in Montgomery County.
 An unabashed people person, he quickly finds common ground with people he meets, whether it is through a board he serves on, the school his children went to, or the newest, hottest restaurant to open.

 Because Patrick is adept at seeing other points of view, he’s able to nip conflict in the bud before it happens.
 Patrick’s approaches leaves neighboring communities or parents, teachers, or students with a grievance feeling heard and ready to accept reasonable outcomes.
 He also understands his client’s mindset so their true – and often unstated – objectives can be met.

 As a technical matter, Patrick helps shepherd projects through the planning process, including preparing, filing, and seeking approval for site plans, rezonings, special exceptions, and variances.
 He also advocates for property owners whose land has been condemned by the government under eminent domain in order to obtain just compensation for their property, and he is currently working with many clients impacted by the Purple Line project.
 He takes an active role in the Montgomery County master plan approval processes.

 As an independent school lawyer, Patrick directs the resources of the firm to assist heads of schools and boards with board operations and bylaws, employment law, property acquisition and zoning, contracts, litigation, risk management, and tax issues for nonprofits.
 Health care facilities, nursing homes, senior care, and assisted living centers also turn to Patrick for counsel.